yyyaohhh/tp/docs/UserGuide.md

 ### Editing a module: `edit`

-Changes an attribute of a module.
+Changes an attribute of a module, if it exists.
 Useful if you want to update information about a module or have made a mistake in adding.

 Format: `edit MODULE [y/YEAR] [s/SEM] [g/GRADE]`